Hazardous Household Waste Collection Day

-TasWaste South is holding two household hazardous waste collection days in March 2025.
+TasWaste South is holding a household hazardous waste catch up day in May 31, 2025.

 This is a great chance for residents of southern Tasmania to safely get rid of their household and garden chemicals for free.

-During the weekend residents can dispose of those household chemicals which cannot be send to waste transfer stations or disposed of in household bins.
+Residents can dispose of those household chemicals which cannot be sent to waste transfer stations or disposed of in household bins.

-By participating in the household hazardous waste collections, southern Tasmanian householders can help create a cleaner and safer home and a more sustainable future.
+By participating in the household hazardous waste collection, southern Tasmanian householders can help create a cleaner and safer home and a more sustainable future.

 9am - 4pm